 French postcard by Editions P.I., Paris, no. 1096.
 Offered by Les carbones Korès 'Carboplane'.
 Photo: Studio Vauclair.

-Gaubert then starred in Camille 2000/Forbidden Love (Radley Metzger, 1969), an erotic version of Alexandre Dumas famous story of courtesan Marguerite Gauthier’s love for Armand Duval (Nino Castelnuovo).
+Gaubert then starred in Camille 2000/Forbidden Love (Radley Metzger, 1969), an erotic version of Alexandre Dumas fils's famous story of courtesan Marguerite Gauthier’s love for Armand Duval (Nino Castelnuovo).
 It was one of the trendsetting, forward-looking pictures that marked the end of the 1960s, and can be seen as the first of the modern, adult films.

 Back in France, Gaubert starred in the psychedelic comedy Paris n'existe pas/Paris Does Not Exist (Robert Benayoun, 1969) with Serge Gainsbourg.
 Then she appeared in the C-grade war thriller Underground (Arthur H. Nadel, 1970) starring Robert Goulet.

+During the 1970s she only made one last film, the Warner Brothers production Snow Job (George Englund, 1972).
+The film featured ski champion Jean-Claude Killy as a downhill ski instructor who plans a heist up in the mountains in Italy.
 Gaubert and Killy had met in 1968 and they married in 1973.
-During the late 1960’s she had posed nude for magazines like Playboy and the Italian Playmen.
+During the late 1960s, she posed nude for magazines like Playboy and the Italian Playmen.
 In 1974 she and Killy posed nude together for Oui magazine.
 Together they had a daughter, Emilie.
+Danièle Gaubert died of cancer in 1987 in Marseille, at only 44.

 Small French playing card.
 Photo: Sam Lévin.